 Ok, who am I?
 Hard to say because it changes ; I am an artist, and my work has sold but the need to earn a living has taken me down different paths.
-I never had a structured career until one day eight years ago when a random job offer changed the path of my working life and led me into a demanding but often rewarding niche role.
+I never had a structured career until one day in 2007 when a random job offer changed the path of my working life and led me into a demanding but often rewarding niche role.
 It’s the polar opposite of my artistic endeavours and has become more of a vocation where my hard-won expertise is valued; so I will continue to juggle it with the French project as I do now.

 Who knows what new fork will open up in the road tomorrow?
 In my experience, anything could happen, but more time to paint houses, furniture and canvases would be good.

 So, back to the French story.
 My long suffering partner Trevor is along for the ride on the often messy but truly never boring whirlwind that scoops up and spits out my plans and schemes for this French adventure.Be assured that he is fully engaged, heart and soul.

 He has also changed career (at his great age!) to do something completely different and unexpected and he is making a success of it.

 Our plans change, things keep happening, both good and bad, to divert us.
 A whole ocean has gone under the bridge since this photo was taken right back at the start of our Languedoc adventure story, but we know that we will get there.